lvgl/lv_port_esp32/README.md

 ### Note

 This project tries to be compatible with both the ESP-IDF v3.x and v4.0, but using v4.0 is recommended.
-Instructions assume you are using the v4.x toolchain, otherwise use the make commands, eg instead of running `idf.py menuconfig`, run `make menuconfig`.
+Instructions assume you are using the v4.x toolchain, otherwise use the make commands, e.g. instead of running `idf.py menuconfig`, run `make menuconfig`.

 ### Build and run the demo.

 1. Clone this project by `git clone --recurse-submodules https://github.com/lvgl/lv_port_esp32.git`, this will pull this repo and its submodules.

-2. Get into the `lv_port_esp32` directory created.
+2. Get into the created `lv_port_esp32` directory.

 3. Run `idf.py menuconfig`